USGS-R/training-curriculum/content/usgs-packages/geoknife_Execute.md

     ## [1] TRUE

 The results of all the status checks say that our job was successful!
+These status checks are useful if you put a geojob in a script and want to fail gracefully when there is an error in the job.

 Getting geojob data
 -------------------